jayckaiser/adastra-analysis/README.md

 -----

 ### Relational Plots
-Create custom Seaborn relational plots based off of SQL statements queried off the Adastra dataset and any other custom datasets defined in the configs.
-Relplot arguments are entirely customizable based on standard Seaborn relplot kwargs.
+Create custom relational plots based off of SQL statements queried off the Adastra dataset and any other custom datasets defined in the configs.
 These are saved as PNG files.

 Specific relplots can be provided.
 Otherwise, all are run.
 ```